About

 Website Committee

-Chair: Stefanie Acevedo (2021–2025; Seasons 1–4) is an Assistant Professor of Music Theory at the University of Connecticut.
+Stefanie Acevedo (2021–2026; Seasons 1–5) is an Assistant Professor of Music Theory at the University of Connecticut.
 Her research focuses on the analysis and cognition of musical expectation & style and music theory pedagogy.
 She received her PhD in theory from Yale University, and holds master’s degrees in psychology (University at Buffalo) and theory (Bowling Green State University) and a bachelor's in music composition (University of Florida).
 Prior to UConn, she taught at the University of Dayton.
 Stefanie is committed to diversifying the field of music theory by modifying curricula and expanding opportunities for underprivileged and minority groups.

 Favorite Podcasts: The So Strangely Podcast, Science Friday, Piano Puzzler